Engineering-Research-and-Development/true-connector/README.md

 ### Audit logs <a name="auditlogs"></a>

-Audit logging is turned on by default.
+Audit logging is turned **off** by default.
 If you wish to configure it or even turn off please follow this [document](https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/doc/AUDIT.md) .

 ## Contract Negotiation - simple flow <a name="contractnegotiation"></a>